mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 - Iterate over every vertex
 	-  For the current vertex get the set of colours used for its neighbours
-	-  Find the first colour that in our list of colours that is not used by any neighbours and assign it to the current vertex
+	-  Find the first colour in our list of colours that is not used by any neighbours and assign it to the current vertex

 In python code this would look something like (we use integers starting at 0 to denote colours):
 {{< highlight python >}}